IntoTheVortex/haskell-vacuum-agent/README.md

 Reflection:

-I didn’t get as far as I’d hoped with this project.
-I haven’t fully internalized the way that Haskell works, and found my usual imperative programming instincts determining how I sought to create this program.
-The next step for this program is to refactor from less naive, imperative-inspired functions into more ‘Haskellonic’ code and take advantage of higher-order functions.
+I'm excited about how much I learned about Haskell through this project.
+I found my usual imperative programming instincts determining how I sought to create this program, and I look forward to getting deeper into functional logic in the future.
+The next step for this program is to refactor from the imperative-inspired functions into more ‘Haskellonic’ code and take advantage of higher-order functions.